sourceduty/Topology_Optimize/README.md

 The tool prioritizes user understanding and adaptability to various complexities, aiming to assist in a wide range of tasks.
 Whether it's analyzing and optimizing a network diagram, improving a structural model, converting an architectural map, or providing guidance on specific topology-related questions, Topology Optimize ensures clarity and precision.
 It engages users through a step-by-step process, asking concise questions to gather necessary details and deliver optimal solutions.
 This approach makes it an invaluable resource for anyone seeking to enhance their architectural and topological projects.

 #

+> Alex: "*Convert the abstraction and topology of structured architectural models, networks, diagrams, maps and more.*"

+#
 ### Related Links

 [ChatGPT](https://github.com/sourceduty/ChatGPT)